GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/greptimedb-operator-management.md

 ### CRDs

-There are two kind of CRD that are installed with the GreptimeDB Operator: `GreptimeDBCluster` and `GreptimeDBStandalone`.
+There are two kinds of CRD that are installed with the GreptimeDB Operator: `GreptimeDBCluster` and `GreptimeDBStandalone`.

 You can use the following command to verify the installation: